aaronsuu/star_luminosity_analysis/README.md

 **1 Abstract**
-Abstract: Luminosity curves are used to show how the brightness of different stellar objects, especially stars, changes over time.
+Luminosity curves are used to show how the brightness of different stellar objects, especially stars, changes over time.
 They offer information about any astronomical processes happening, especially if they cause a sudden change in an object’s brightness (for example, a supernova causes a sudden increase in brightness).
 [Research